[2 MIN READ]

 - Practice hearing conservation, particularly when operating machinery and power tools and while attending concerts.
 Loud noise has been associated with tinnitus.

-- Stress management.
+- Manage stress.
 Tinnitus may be more prevalent during periods of stress.
-Consider breathing exercises, yoga or taking a walk to reduce stress.
+Consider breathing exercises, yoga or taking a walk to relax.

 - Get adequate sleep at night.
 Fatigue has been associated with increased tinnitus.

-It is recommended to obtain a hearing test when tinnitus occurs because it can be a sign of a change in hearing.
+While tinnitus is not necessarily a sign of a major problem, getting a hearing test when it occurs is recommended because it can be a sign of a change in hearing.